educreations/objective-c-conventions/README.md

  * Comparisons should be explicit for everything except `BOOL`s.
  * Prefer positive comparisons to negative.
  * Long form ternary operators should be wrapped in parentheses and only used for assignment and arguments.
+ * nil or NULL?
+(I'm old school nil, but I've been warming to NULL)

 ```objc
 Blah *a = (stuff == thing ? foo : bar);